-The applicant does not anticipate manufacturing the new products would require a revised or new storm water permit or waste water permit.
+The applicant does not anticipate manufacturing the new product would require a revised or new storm water or waste water permit.

-5.11 Impacts of the No-Action Alternative
+5.11 Impacts from No-Action Alternative

-The environmental impacts of the no-action alternative would not change the existing condition of manufacturing cigarettes, as many similar tobacco products would continue to be manufactured at the same manufacturing facility.
+The environmental impact of the no-action alternative would not change the existing condition of manufacturing cigarettes, as many similar tobacco products would continue to be manufactured in the dame facility.

-6. Potential Environmental Impacts of the Proposed Action sand Alternatives - Use of the New Products
+6. Potential Environmental Impacts of the Proposed Action and Alternatives - Use of the New Product

-The Agency evaluated potential impacts to resources in the environment that may be affected by use of the new products and found no significant impacts based on Agency-gathered information and the applicant's submitted information.
-Included in the information the Agency considered were the projected market volumes (Confidential Appendix 2) for the new products and the documented decline in cigarette use in the United States.
+The Agency evaluated potential impacts to resources in the environment that may be affected by use of the new product and found no significant impacts based on Agency-gathered information and the applicant's submitted information.
+Included in the information the Agency considered were the projected market volumes (Confidential Appendix 2) for the new product and the documented decline in cigarette use in the United States.